 A MUSICIAN’S ARRANGER – That’s what I call this App.
 Why?
-Because the problem with everything else I’ve seen is that we musician’s use one language when we speak of our arrangements and the App always speaks another language.
+Because the problem with everything else I’ve seen is that we musician’s use one language when we speak of our arrangements and those Apps always speaks another language.

-When you sit down with your buddy musos and someone calls a tune, what do you say?
-You might say let’s play this or that tune, and if you’ve all played it together before everyone will know how it is arranged.
+What do you say when you sit down with your buddy musos, and someone calls a tune?
+You might say let’s play this or that tune, and if you’ve all played it together, everyone will know how it is arranged.
 But if it is not a tune you’ve all played together before, what then?
-I expect the leader will call the tempo to be used – medium fast say and perhaps the feel also – Bossa or Reggae or whatever and whether there’ll be an intro or you go straight in from the top.
-You might agree the number of choruses then as well and perhaps the order of solos as well.
-Well, its that’s sort of language you want from your backing tracks as well.
-You want to know if there’s an intro and if so how long it is.
-You want to know the number of choruses, so you decide on the solos etc. and you’ll want to know about the tempo and the rhythmic style.
-That’s the sort of information you get with this App and it’s how you ‘arrange’ your tracks as well – in musician’s language – not in flashing lights and weird controls – just plain english musician’s arrangement language.
+I expect the leader will call the tempo to be used – medium fast, say, and perhaps the feel also – Bossa or Reggae or whatever and whether there’ll be an intro section or you go straight in from the top.
+You might agree on the number of choruses and perhaps the order of solos.
+Well, it’s that sort of language you want from your backing tracks.
+You want to know if there’s an intro and, if so, how long it is.
+You want to see the number of choruses, so you decide on the solos etc., and you’ll want to know about the tempo and the rhythmic style.
+That’s the sort of information you get with this App, and it’s how you ‘arrange’ your tracks as well – in musician’s language – not in flashing lights and weird controls – just plain English musician’s arrangement language.

-As you scroll through the list of tracks, each track has its arrangement spelt out like that, for example – 8-bars intro, 6 choruses of 16-bar tune with a 4-bar ending using this rhythm at that tempo.
-That makes sense to me and other musicians and is the sort of language that would be used between us as we play together.
+As you scroll through the list of tracks, each track has its arrangement spelt out like that, for example – 8-bars intro, 6 choruses of a 16-bar tune with a 4-bar ending using this rhythm at that tempo.
+That makes sense to other musicians and me and is the sort of language that would be used between us as we play together.
 That’s why I call this App a ‘musicians’ arranger.

 You don’t need to use another player.
 The inbuilt player is a ‘musicians’ player – big buttons, quality speed variation which persists to your next play.
 Here’s another big thing that isn’t mentioned very much.
-You always can see the arrangement on the screen, so you know what you will be playing along to.
-And it’s in musician’s language which is just what you want.
+You can always see the arrangement on the screen, so you know what you will be playing along to.
+And it’s in the musician’s language, which is just what you want.
 Great.
-Most of my tracks I haven’t had to arrange as I’ve found one using the inbuilt search feature.
-I’ve arranged a couple though and it was so easy.
+I haven’t had to arrange most of my tracks as I’ve found one using the inbuilt search feature.
+I’ve arranged a couple, though, and it was so easy.
 There really isn’t anything else like this.
-Super simply arranging.
+Super simple arranging.
 Great sound.
 Total Understatement.
 I just love it – even on my iPod Touch!
-I play a lot of Latin Rhythms and they have them all.
+I play a lot of Latin Rhythms, and they have them all.
 And they sound so authentic.
-I totally recommend this App to people who care about music and sound and aren’t looking for a flashing-lights-toy, but rather something that will satisfy for the rest of your life.
-Real Quality is so rare, but this is a wolf in sheep’s clothing.
+I recommend this App to people who care about music and sound and aren’t looking for a flashing-lights-toy but something that will satisfy them for the rest of their lives.
+Real Quality is rare, but this is a wolf in sheep’s clothing.